Pseudanchomenus

 Pseudanchomenus is a beetle genus in the family of ground beetles (Carabidae).
 Its only described species, Pseudanchomenus aptinoides, is endemic to the Azores archipelago.

 Description and ecology

-The beetle is approximately 12 mm long, it's antennae reach almost 3/4 of its body size.
+The beetle is approximately 12 mm long, its antennae reach almost 3/4 of its body size.

 It lives high in mountains between 800 and 1200 m in native forests dominated by Juniperus brevifolia woodland (as in Caveiro, Achada Plateau, Pico island) and on lavic formations dominated by Erica azorica.
 It is a nocturnal predator that lives in very humid pristine native forest and can be found on the tree trunks and in the soil, particularly in ravines.
 The beetle is most active from June to October and breeds in autumn.

 Distribution

 P. aptinoides is endemic to Pico and São Miguel islands in Azores, but it is now considered extinct on São Miguel.
 The species have been found in Natural Forest Reserves of Caveiro, Lagoa do Caiado and Mistério da Prainha in Pico island, and it was last found before 90s in Furnas in S. Miguel island.